rodriguesrenato/rse-nd-where-am-i/README.md

 # rse-nd
-Course projects repository for the Udacity Robotics Software Engineer Nanodegree program.
+Course project "Where Am I" repository for the Udacity Robotics Software Engineer Nanodegree program.

 This project contains the following Catkin packages :
 * renato_robot: Implementation of a differential drive robot with lidar sensor and camera, written in URDF.
-* ball_chaser: An algorithm using OpenCV to track a ball position and send velocity messages to a simulated robot (renato_robot pkg).
+Contains a world called `restaurant_renato.world`
 * project1: A restaurant gazebo world made for Project 1.

 ## Installation